How to become

 Direct Application

-You'll need:
+You'll also need:

 Depending on the people they support, some employers may also ask for more specific skills like:

-- experience of teaching or instructing people
+- experience of teaching, instructing or mentoring

 - knowledge of specific conditions like epilepsy, dementia, sight loss or autism